 Best Gimbal Overall: Zhiyun Smooth 5

-The Zhiyun Smooth 4 is a robust 3-axis gimbal with performance on par with the DJI OM series, to which it’s often compared.
-More than just a cheaper alternative, it’s a fantastic contender in its own right, with features you don’t always find elsewhere.
+The Zhiyun Smooth 5 is a robust 3-axis gimbal with performance on par with the DJI OM series, to which it’s often compared.
+More than just a DJI knockoff, though, it’s an impressive pro-grade option in its own right, with features you don’t always find elsewhere.

-Beyond its strong performance, though, what we like best about the Smooth 4, though, is the range of control buttons that give quick access to most tools and shooting modes.
-It’s a convenient option, since you don’t need to awkwardly tap on your phone screen in the middle of shooting, disrupting your filming and concentration.
+Beyond its strong performance, though, what we like best about the Smooth 5 is the wide range of control buttons that give quick access to most tools and shooting modes.
+This eliminates the need to awkwardly tap on your phone screen in the middle of shooting, disrupting both filming and concentration.

-While advantageous, the one minor drawback of the abundance of buttons on the Smooth 4 is that it can be overwhelming for beginners.
-It’s a steep learning curve, but you’ll soon get used to them, and ultimately it’s a much more powerful way to shoot smartphone videos.
+While advantageous, the one minor drawback of the abundance of buttons on the Smooth 5 is that it can be overwhelming for beginners.
+It’s a steep learning curve, but you’ll soon get used to them, and ultimately it’s a much more sensible and powerful way to shoot smartphone videos.

-This gimbal is surprisingly inexpensive for what you get, especially given the impressive stability and amount of extra control on offer.
-Overall, it’s a great deal for both amateur and professional smartphone cinematographers, making the Zhiyun Smooth 4 our top smartphone gimbal pick of 2021.Buy on Amazon
+This gimbal is surprisingly inexpensive for what you get, especially given the impressive stability and amount of control on offer.
+Overall, it’s a great deal for both amateur and professional smartphone videographers, making the Zhiyun Smooth 5 our top smartphone gimbal pick of 2022.Buy on Amazon